 Specialized treatment in the form of dual diagnosis is for those with a substance use issue and a co-occurring mental health disorder.

-Why Are Substance Abuse and Mental Illness Linked?
+Why Are Substance Abuse And Mental Health Linked?

 Researchers continue to study the complex relationship between addiction and mental health to understand what happens and why.
 The National Institute on Drug Abuse (NIDA) lists reasons why substance abuse and mental illness are inextricably linked.